Enabling parents and carers to have a break, while disabled children and young people get the chance to do things that other children do.

 Short Breaks are designed to support disabled children, young people and their families allowing children to experience new relationships, environments and positive activities whilst giving families a break from their caring role.
 They are preventative services that form part of the support received by disabled children.

-There are a wide range of services to support families in bringing up disabled children and to help them achieve good outcomes dependant on the Eligibility Criteria.
+There are a wide range of services to support families in bringing up disabled children and to help them achieve good outcomes for those children that reach the threshold of our disability service (eligible to register on I COUNT).

 There is a range of short breaks, which you may be able to access depending on the needs and aspirations of your child.
 These include: